kellymccaskey/small/README.md

   - The code automatically stores the packages used in the last run in the file `session-info.txt`.
   - There is no log file, but all the figures are created and saved in the `manuscript/figs` directory.
-  - Note that `do-all.R` does not automatically re-compile the LaTeX manuscript, so you need to do that manually.
+All quantities reported in the manuscript are computed and/or reported in the file `computed-values.pdf`.

 ## R